DimitrisZx/nestjs-graphql/README.md

 ## Description

-[Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.
+Simple GraphQL API, built with the NestJs framework

 ## Installation